 You do NOT need to write any addresses.

-Your neighbour has written to you to complain about the noise from your house.
-Write a letter to your neighbour.
-In your letter
+Your neighbours have recently written to you to you about the noise from your houseflat.
+Write a letter to your neighbours, in your letter:

 Many people use written language in a less formal and more relaxed way.
 Why?
 Does this developm advantages and disadvantages?
 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-Afriend you made while travelling abroad has written to ask you for advice about doing language classes in your area.
-You know about local language school that might be suitable for him
+A friend you made while you were studying abroad has written to ask you for help in finding a job in your country.
+You have heard about a job in a local company that might be suitable for him/her.

-Say why you think the language school would be suitable for him
+say why you think the job would be suitable for him/her

 Your neighbour has recently written to you to complain about the noise from your house flat